mhussainphys/LBSF/README.md

 Plotting results:
 1) Make new series text file or add entry to existing one in LBSF/Plotter/series/.
-Filename must be Series<seriesNum>.txt
+Filename must be SeriesN.txt
 2) python plot_bias_scan.py seriesNum
 3) Plots appear in plots directory.